ecs251-w19-ucdavis/Pileus-OSEmpire/README.md

         --trials=<n>        Specify the number of reads and writes to make to the DB to collect data on [default: 1000]
     ```

+3. Results and plots are generated in "generated_report" directory.